hamishgibbs/colocation_dashboard/UK/text/blurb.md

-Facebook colocation data uses anonymized mobile phone location data to understand the probability of "colocations" between administrative areas over time.
-A colocation probability is the probability of overlapping mobile phone trajectories for >5 minutes during a week.
 Explore the network of colocation probabilities in the UK.

+Facebook uses anonymized mobile phone location data to understand the probability of "colocations" between administrative areas over time.
+A colocation probability is the probability of overlapping mobile phone trajectories > 5 minutes during a week.